auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   Set the starting value for the ``$RowNum`` evaluation builtin variable.
   ``StartNum`` is the index of the first row.
   Default starting row index is 1.

-.. _`-emod`:

-``-emod ModSpec``
-  *Deprecated in Essentia version 3.1.0.3.
-Eliminated emod modules and incorporated available functions by default*.

-  Load a module that supplies custom evaluation functions.
-  The supplied functions will be available for use in subsequent `-eval`_ specs.

-  ``ModSpec`` has the form ``ModName[:argument]`` where ``ModName`` is the logical module name and ``argument`` is an optional module specific parameter string.
-  ``aq_pp`` will look for "emod/``ModName``.so" in the directory where it is installed.
-For example, if it is installed as ``SomeDirectory/aq_pp``, ``SomeDirectory/emod/ModName.so`` will be loaded.
-  Multiple eval modules can be specified.
-  In case a function of the same name is supplied by multiple modules, the one from the most recently loaded module will be used.
-  Each emod is individually documented.
-See the "aq_pp-emod-\*" manual pages for details.

 .. _`-var`: